HarryPaniccc/DnD/Session Notes/Eclipse/Eclipse Campaign Journal.md

 tags:
   - Core
 ---
-- Introduce the world
-- Short, maybe 10 sessions
-- Levels 4 to 7?
-That gives 4 levels
-- Some kind of dungeon crawl
-- A legendary item far too high for their shit.
-- [[Zitrumea]] setting?
-Maybe one of the larger ports or in [[Pontiss]].
-Maybe within [[Baylan's Rest]]
-- Flesh out order of wizards?

 ### Plot Ideas
 - Hired to go kill some guys but then set up to be killed and now its a revenge plot against someone.
 Maybe set in [[Ralia]] where a local lord has been murdered, or rather a smaller townweew
 - In Dularen involving the [[Church of the Unshackled]] has become corrupted with followers of [[Thezuurol]] or similar.